1 - 20 of 66 items matching your search:

 CMI Report | Jan 2006

 The report analyses Ethiopia's economic performance and expected future development.
-The economic growth rate is likely to remain high despite ...
+The economic growth rate is likely to remain high despite large fluctuations ...

 Economic growth, Poverty reduction, Ethiopia